Munich & The Third Reich

 3 pm at the latest

-Start /end point:
+Start /end point of tour:

 Marienplatz in front of Tourist Info /

-walking distance is about 2.5 miles
+distance of walking tour is about 2.5 miles

 Old Town Hall